 10w30 oil is better for hotter climates or engines that operate under heavy loads and generate more heat.
 This is why it’s more suited for older engines, which tend to run hotter than newer models.

 5w30 vs 10w30 – What is the difference?

-In essence, the main difference between 5w30 and 10w30 engine oil is their viscosity in hot temperatures.
+The main difference between 5w30 and 10w30 engine oil is their viscosity in hot temperatures.
 5w30 is thinner and better suited for colder climates or newer engines, while 10w30 is thicker and better for hotter climates or older engines.

 Some other differences may include the type of additives used in the oil, which may affect its performance and compatibility with certain engines.
 In addition, 10w30 may also be slightly more expensive than 5w30.

-When it comes to performance, both 5w30 and 10w30 can provide adequate lubrication to the engine.
+Regarding performance, both 5w30 and 10w30 can provide adequate lubrication to the engine.
 However, in terms of high-temperature viscosity, 10w30 may offer better protection for older engines or those that operate under heavy loads.

 Key features difference similar to this

 Other differences to consider include the type of additives used in the oil and possible variations in cost.

 There is no clear answer as to which type of oil is better.
 It ultimately depends on your vehicle’s specific needs and operating conditions.
 However, 5w30 may offer better protection at lower temperatures when you have just started the engine, as experts say that most engine wear occurs when the engine is cold and has just started.

 Synthetic motor oils, like 5w30 and 10w30, can provide enhanced engine protection in both hot and cold temperatures compared to conventional motor oils.